Auto and Motor Vehicle Wholesalers

 Recent Developments

-• Car repossessions increased 23% in 2023 compared to the previous year and were up 14% compared to pre-pandemic levels, as consumers struggle with financial pressures, according to a Cox Automotive report in July 2024 reported by Jalopnik.
+• Car repossessions increased 23% in 2023 compared to the previous year and were up 14% compared to pre-pandemic levels, as consumers struggle with financial pressures, according to Cox Automotive data reported by Jalopnik.
 Cars are typically repossessed after falling behind on car payments for several months.
 Monthly bills are becoming unaffordable for many vehicle owners due to inflation, higher car prices, and high interest rates.
 The average monthly payment for new car buyers in the US was $760 per month for an auto loan in May 2024, with 17% of owners making monthly payments of more than $1,000.
 On top of high monthly car payments, consumers are also facing significant increases in car insurance costs and rising housing costs, which are contributing factors to missed payments, according to the article.

 Get A Demo